curiouslychris/smooch-docs/pages/guide/wechat.md

 1. After saving your settings, click on Connect to WeChat to complete the integration.

 In the "Test QR Code | 测试号二维码" section, scan your Sandbox QR code to message your WeChat Sandbox account.

+<aside class="notice">When using WeChat sandbox, you may skip the whitelist step as the sandbox doesn't have any IP restrictions</aside>